LuciaSheel/brain-dump-project/README.md

 ## Prerequisites
 - Node.js (v14 or later)
 - npm (v6 or later)
+- MongoDB (for local development, or provide a cloud database like MongoDB Atlas)

 ## Installation
-1. Clone the repository.
+1. Clone the repository:
    ```
    git clone https://github.com/LuciaSheel/brainDump.git

-2. Navigate to the directory.
+2. Navigate to the directory:
     ```
     cd brainDump

-3. Install dependencies.
+3. Copy `.env.example` to `.env`:
     ```
+    cp .env.example .env

+4. Open `.env` and fill in your own values for:

+- `MONGO_URI`

+- `PORT`

+- `SESSION_SECRET`

+5. Install dependencies:
+    ```
     npm install

-4. Run the application.
+4. Run the application:
     ```
     npm start